-Resolutions shall express the will of the Congress and shall relate to the activity of the Union or certain aspects of the provision of postal services in the region.
+Resolutions shall express the will of the Congress and shall relate to the strategy or activities of the Union or certain aspects of the provision of postal services in the region.

 Any Resolution containing an order shall be binding, and shall establish, as applicable, the period in which it shall be in effect or within which it should be implemented.